nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 172.16.239.6 - - [16/Jul/2021 14:53:00] "GET / HTTP/1.1" 200 -
 172.16.239.6 - - [16/Jul/2021 14:53:04] "GET / HTTP/1.1" 200 -

-From On-Prem to AKS use the internal load balancer over VPN/ExpressRoute nehali@nehali-laptop:~$ curl  172.16.239.7:8080 red
+From on-premise to an AKS service, you can use the internal load balancer over VPN/ExpressRoute.

+We cover this more thoroughly throughout the series

 ```
 ### DNS Design